airtai/fastagency/docs/docs/en/getting-started/index.md

 ---

 Welcome to FastAgency!
-This guide will walk you through the initial setup and usage of FastAgency, a powerful tool that leverages the [AutoGen](https://autogen-ai.github.io/autogen/){target="_blank"} framework to quickly build applications.
+This guide will walk you through the initial setup and usage of FastAgency, a powerful tool that leverages the AutoGen framework to quickly build applications.
 FastAgency is designed to be flexible and adaptable, and we plan to extend support to additional agentic frameworks such as [CrewAI](https://www.crewai.com/){target="_blank"} in the near future.
 This will provide even more options for defining workflows and integrating with various AI tools.

 With FastAgency, you can create interactive applications using various interfaces such as a console or Mesop.